Biscorn/helix-plugins/README.md

 If you have any bugs related or issues with a plugin, open an [issue](https://github.com/Biscorn/helix-plugins/issues).

 Use it at your convenience, I hope it will be useful to your project !
-Don't forget to credit my work at least.
+Don't forget to credit my work at least because a lot of people don't credit such as few project I've joined.

 ## Sprinting Prevention
 Description : Self explicit.
 Will prevent your player to "sprint" (by default the SHIFT key from the client) backward, left and right side.